LoginRadius/engineering-portal/content/engineering/guest-post/introduction-to-solidjs/index.md

 npm i
 ```

-And finally kickstart the app by running:
+And finally, kickstart the app by running:

 ```shell
 npm run start